 If you already have an e-bike, then please share this with someone you know who is interested in getting an economical e-bike.

 Less expensive bikes can work for you but you should be aware of some of their limitations.

 I recommend going with a well known brand and a bike that gets good user reviews.
-A lot of the links below go to Amazon and there are a number of user reviews available there.
+Some of the links below go to Amazon and there are a number of user reviews available there.